 A much different regime exists for the ice shelves of the Amundsen Sea embayment, such as Pine Island Glacier (PIG).
 In this region, the wind-driven circulation forces warm Circumpolar Deep Water (CDW) onto the continental shelf and therefore into sub-ice shelf cavities.
-Because CDW typically is at temperatures of +1°C, the resulting basal melting is very high - Jenkins et al. (1997) estimated 12 m/yr beneath PIG - and no refreezing occurs.
-Rather than a redistribution of ice, this circulation regime produces a significant loss of ice, so increases in melting has the potential to induce thinning of floating and grounded ice (e.g., Shepherd et al., 2004).
+Because CDW typically is at temperatures of $+1^{\circ}$ C, the resulting basal melting is very high - Jenkins et al. (1997) estimated 12 m/yr beneath PIG - and no ice, so increases in melting has the potential to induce thinning of floating and grounded ice (e.g., Shepherd et al., 2004).